 Any award that has financial need criteria cannot be deferred.
 You must re-apply for need-based assistance through the Admission Bursaries and Awards application in the year you are planning on entering Queen's.

 Yes.
 Selection of candidates will be based on academic achievement and athletic excellence to entering student-athletes who are on the competition roster of a Gaels interuniversity team.

 Future students interested in participating on a varsity team at Queen's must make prior contact with the Coach of the Gaels team.
 Please visit the Queen's University Athletics website for further information.

 The awards will be administered in accordance to all CIS and OUA regulations.

 Student-athletes who excel both in the classroom and on the field (e.g. rink, pool, court, pitch) are encouraged to consider applying for our Major Admission Awards, and draw from their athletic experiences and accomplishments.

 To remain eligible for funding in an academic term the student must be registered as a full-time student (60% course load - typically 18 units in Fall/Winter).

 To be eligible for renewal of an academic-based award a student is expected to be registered in an 80% course load (typically 24 units in Fall/Winter).

-These funds will be deposited directly into your student fees account mid August for the 2013-2014 academic year.
-We encourage you to check your SOLUS Student Center (scroll to the Finances section and click on the link called View Financial Aid, click on the 2014 academic year).
+Admission awards will be deposited directly into your student fees account mid August.
+We encourage you to check your SOLUS Student Center (scroll to the Finances section and click on the link called View Financial Aid, click on the appropriate academic year).
 Please be sure to read the Guide to Registration and Fees for tuition and fee payment deadlines.

 Your general admission award was converted to a specific named award.
 The total value of your award will remain the same however it may be converted to one or more named awards.